talkowski-lab/Holmes/README.md

 Pipeline for structural variation detection from liWGS libraries

 Copyright (c) 2016 Ryan L. Collins and the laboratory of Michael E. Talkowski
+Massachusetts General Hospital, The Broad Institute, and Harvard Medical School
 Contact: Ryan L. Collins <rlcollins@g.harvard.edu>

 If you use this software, please cite:
-Collins RL, et al. Defining the spectrum of large inversions, complex structural variation, and chromothripsis in the morbid genome.
-In Press (2016)
+Collins RL, et al. *Defining the spectrum of large inversions, complex structural variation, and chromothripsis in the morbid genome.* In Press (2016)

 Code development credits: Ryan L. Collins, Harrison Brand, Matthew R. Stone, Vamsee Pillalamarri, Joseph T. Glessner, Claire Redin, Colby Chiang, Ian Blumenthal, Adrian Heilbut

-Readme to be cleaned up very soon!
+### Table of Contents
+1. Overview
+2. Modules
+  Module 1: Cohort QC
+  Module 2: Physical Depth Analysis
+  Module 3: Per-Sample Read Pair Clustering
+  Module 4: Physical Depth-Based CNV Discovery
+  Module 5: Cohort-Wide Joint Read Pair Clustering & Classification Module 6: Consensus CNV Categorization
+  Module 7: Balanced & Complex SV Resolution
+  Module 8: Call Consolidation & Reformatting
+  Module 9: SV Annotation
+3. Miscellanea & FAQs

+## Overview
+Holmes is a pipeline for SV discovery and annotation in cohorts (n>20-30) of human liWGS libraries.
+This tool can detect, resolve, and classify all known forms of SV, from canonical copy number variants (CNVs) to balanced rearrangements (e.g. inversions, reciprocal translocations) to more complex chromosomal rearrangements.
+Currently, this tool only supports human samples and the GRCh37 reference assembly.

+The pipeline is run in nine independent modules split into five sequential stages, as shown below:

+**Note: the codebase for this tool has hard-coded variable paths and other dependencies particular to the Partners Healthcare computing cluster.
+These dependencies are in the process of being resolved so the tool can be more easily deployed on other clusters.
+For now, please contact <rlcollins@g.harvard.edu> with any questions or issues.**

 Preliminary description: